Disney’s BoardWalk Inn Deluxe Resort

 You picked a great resort because it is all about Location!
 Location!
 Location!

 Epcot is a pleasant 5 minute stroll from the Boardwalk Inn.
+You’ll enter the park through International Gateway.
 Or if you choose you can catch a Friendship boat from the boat dock right outside on the Boardwalk.
 The boats leave every 20 minutes and those on the right side of the dock will bring you to the International Gateway, right at Epcot’s ticket gates.
-I highly recommend walking to Epcot.
-Nine times out of 10 it is much faster than taking the Friendship boat.

 There are direct buses in front of the hotel to the Magic Kingdom, Animal Kingdom, Blizzard Beach, Typhoon Lagoon, and Disney Springs.
 You can connect to other Disney resorts from either the Disney Springs bus depot or from the parks.